MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/dhcp-scopes.md

 ms.date: 07/10/2023
 ---

-# DHCP scopes
+# DHCP scopes in Windows Server

-A Dynamic Host Configuration Protocol (DHCP) scope is an administrative grouping of IP addresses for computers on a subnet that that the DHCP server can lease to clients.
+A Dynamic Host Configuration Protocol (DHCP) scope is an administrative grouping of IP addresses for computers on a subnet that the DHCP server can lease to clients.
 When you define one or more scopes on your DHCP server, the server can manage the distribution and assignment of IP addresses to DHCP clients.

 Scopes enable you to configure network settings for all clients, such as Domain Name System (DNS) servers and network gateways.
 Scopes filter hosts by name, MAC address, and even operating system before assigning an IP address.
 You can configure policy for each scope.

 This article explains the parts of creating a scope for a Windows Server deployment and how to plan creating your scope.
 If you're looking for information about how to create and configure a DHCP scope, go to [Install DHCP server](/dhcp-deploy-wps.md) instead.
-Before creating your new scope, you also also plan the range of IP addresses it should use.
+Before creating your new scope, you also plan the range of IP addresses it should use.

 ## Types of scopes